charvolant/de-calixtinus/README.md

 6. Use `Element > Transformations > Transform ...` with a `Scale Uniformly` of 150%
 7. Use `Metrics > Auto-Width ...` with a separation of 10 to set widths
 8. Use `Metrics > Set Both Bearings ...` with bearings of 5

+Leaving the "action" icons, such as the globe and information symbol unscaled seems sensible.

 ### text-icu